Detecting delocalization-localization transitions from full density distributions: Results for interacting models

 Finally, we repeat the same procedure for different particle fillings to extract $W_c=W_c(n)$.
+The full density dependence of the transition point in the interacting system was not explored before and is an additional quantitative prediction which could be explored in future experiments.
+The density dependence of the transition in the interacting system is different from the AAM where the critical disorder strength is the same for all fillings, thus the $n$-dependence of $W_c/J$ hints at a different mechanism of the transition in interacting systems.
 The resulting phase boundary between MBL and delocalized states is displayed in Fig.$~$\ref{estimation}.
 First, note that the critical disorder strength is particle-hole symmetric with respect to filling, i.e., $W_c(n)=W_c(1-n)$.
 Second, $W_c$ takes its maximum value at half-filling, where $W_c/J=4.4(2)$; consistent with other works \cite{Luitz14,Bera15,Mace20,Laflorencie20,Hopjan20} (see also \cite{Devakul15,Doggen18,Chanda20,Khemani17,Suntajs19,Sierant19a,Abanin19a,Panda20,Chanda20a,Suntajs20,Sierant20a}).
 Third, for $n<0.5$, $W_c/J$ decreases steadily as the filling diminishes and must vanish at zero filling.
 Indeed, all single-particle states are localized in an infinite lattice and few-particle states remain also localized, although short-range interactions can substantially increase their localization length \cite{Shepelyansky:AndLocTIP1D:PRL94,vonOppen:AndLocTIPDeloc:PRL96,Frahm:EigStructAL1DTIP16} (a similar situation occurs also in two dimensions, see \cite{Stellin:PRB2020}).
 By fitting the data in Fig.$~$\ref{estimation} at low fillings with a power law $W_c/J \approx c\cdot n^{\lambda}$, where $c$ and $\lambda$ are fitting parameters, we obtain $\lambda = 0.58(10)$.